Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Frequentist approach for SSR

 \subsection{Contrast test}

-For a multi-arm study of continuous endpoint, we suppose the total number of randomized treatment groups is $k$ ($k\geq 3$).
-The continuous variable $Y_{ij}$ corresponds to the response of the $j$th patient from the $i$th treatment group.
-Denote the total sample size by $N$.
+For a dose-finding study with continuous efficacy endpoint, suppose the total number of randomized treatment groups is $k$ ($k\geq 3$) and the total sample size is $N$.
+Let $Y_{ij}$ denote the response of the $j$th patient from the $i$th treatment group.
 The sample allocation ratio $\boldsymbol{\phi}=(\phi_1,\ldots,\phi_k)^\top$ is a $k$-dimensional sum-to-one vector.
-The analysis of variance (ANOVA) is the simplest linear model for multi-arm responses, which has the following form:
+The analysis of variance (ANOVA) model has the following form: